 On January 21, 2016, the board of directors of Nodak Mutual adopted the plan of conversion, subject to the approval of the North Dakota Insurance Commissioner.
-The plan of conversion was approved by the North Dakota Insurance Commissioner on December 28, 2016.
+The plan of conversion was approved by the North Dakota Insurance Commissioner on [•], 2016.
 Approval by the North Dakota Insurance Commissioner is not a recommendation or endorsement of the offering.
-The plan of conversion is also subject to the approval of the eligible members who were also policyholders of Nodak Mutual as of December 21, 2016, by the affirmative vote of at least two-thirds of the votes cast at a special meeting to be held on March 1, 2017.
+The plan of conversion is also subject to the approval of the policyholders of Nodak Mutual as of [•], 2016, by the affirmative vote of at least two-thirds of the votes cast at a special meeting to be held on [•], 2017.